SKART1/AndroidMultiplyActivitiesStart/README.md

 ## SimpleRecyclerViewDivider
 **One Button Two Clicks Two Activities** - is an app which show that there is a possibility of receiving multiply opened activities when tapping multiply times on one button.
 Of course you may just add `Intent.FLAG_ACTIVITY_SINGLE_TOP` and all will work - but not always it is possible.
-This app illustrate such case - that in some cases you will need to, for example, manually filter user input not to meet such cases
+This app illustrate such case - that in some cases you will need to, for example, manually filter user input not to meet such cases.

-This app is designed to be as simple as possible - so some of the good approaches in android programming are ignored (multiply drawable for different density, different app themes and etc).
+Keep in mind that this project is designed to be as simple as possible - so some of the good approaches in android programming are ignored (multiply drawable for different density, different app themes and etc).

 ## Compilation